 - June 1998 CPE Campus Visit Final Report

-Murray State University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate, baccalaureate, masters, specialist, and doctorate degrees.
+Murray State University is accredited by the Southern Association of Colleges and Schools Commission on Colleges Commission on Colleges (SACSCOCCOC) to award associate, baccalaureate, masters, specialist, and doctorate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Murray State University.